 What do sheepdogs actually DO?

 It'll seem obvious to many, but a sheepdog should move around sheep without disturbing them unduly.
-He should have the "power" to bring or drive them wherever you want him to without unduly stressing or damaging them in any way.
+It should have the "power" to bring or drive them wherever you want it to without unduly stressing or damaging them in any way.
 Sheepdog Power is a thing we'll discuss later.

-In the UK and many other countries of the world, a good sheepdog is expected to leave the shepherd or farmer's side and go out to gather the sheep in a "pear shaped" outrun (widening as it gets nearer the sheep) and then bringing them quietly and efficiently to the handler.
+In the UK and many other countries of the world, a good sheepdog is expected to leave the shepherd or farmer's side and go out over terrain inaccessible by motor vehicles, to gather the sheep in a wide outrun.
+Without leaving any behind it will then bring them quietly and efficiently to the handler.

 There are (of course) many other tasks the sheepdog performs, such as driving, penning, holding and pushing sheep through a "race" but the primary function is usually the outrun and bringing the sheep to the handler.